Food Service Managers

-Although a bachelor’s degree is not required, some postsecondary education is increasingly preferred for many manager positions, especially at upscale restaurants and hotels.
+Although a bachelor's degree is not required, some postsecondary education is increasingly preferred for many manager positions, especially at upscale restaurants and hotels.
 Some food service companies, hotels, and restaurant chains recruit management trainees from college hospitality or food service management programs.
-These programs may require the participants to work in internships and to have real-life food industry-related experiences in order to graduate.
+These programs may require the participants to work in internships and to have food industry–related experiences in order to graduate.

 Most programs provide instruction in nutrition, sanitation, and food preparation, as well as courses in accounting, business law, and management.
 Some programs combine classroom and practical study with internships.